ibrahim-khalil-shakil/ibrahim-khalil-shakil/README.md

 - 👋 Hi, I’m @ibrahim-khalil-shakil
 - 👀 I’m interested in Web Design and Web Development
-- 🌱 I’m currently learning more about PHP, Laravel, Javascript, Vue
+- 🌱 I’m currently learning more about PHP, Laravel, React, Vue
 - 💞️ I’m looking to collaborate with programmers who have a hunger to learn
 - 📫 You can reach me at iksakil2@gmail.com